kleinbottle/css-colors/docs/manual.typ

 Thanks to this standard, these sixteen color names could be used reliably and consistently in documents across the Web, without recourse to their hexadecimal values.

-The CSS Level 1 colors introduced in 1996 specified these same sixteen colors, while the CSS Level 2 colors augmented this list to seventeen named colors, with the addition of `orange`.
+The CSS Level 1 colors introduced in 1996 specified these same sixteen colors, while the CSS Level 2 colors, introduced in 1998, augmented this list to seventeen named colors, with the addition of `orange`.

 Finally, the #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG 1.0 Specification] of 2001 and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] of 2011 have standardized #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[a list of 147 color names], known as the "extended color keywords" or the "recognized color keyword names" which included the original 16 colors, `orange`, and additional colors from the X11 set.
 This standardization aims to provide a consistent color naming scheme across the Web, and has remained relatively stable.
 It is this set of color names that forms the basis for this module.
 These named colors are standard both for CSS and SVG, although we shall refer to them here as CSS Colors.